GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

-GStreamer uses the `pkg-config` utility to provide applications with the right compiler and linker flags. `pkg-config` is a standard build tool that is widely used in unix systems to locate libraries and retrieve build settings, so if you're familiar with using it already then you're basically set.
+GStreamer uses the `pkg-config` utility to provide applications with the right compiler and linker flags. `pkg-config` is a standard build tool that is widely used in unix systems to locate libraries and retrieve build settings.
+If you're already familiar with it, then you're basically set.

 If you're not familiar with `pkg-config`, to compile and link a small one-file program, pass the `--cflags` and `--libs` arguments to `pkg-config`.